trans-travel/trans-travel/us/ne.md

    under 19 after October 1, 2023.
 (Note that this ban will include 18-year-olds).
 However, parents would not be criminalized (the bill would apply to medical providers)
+ * The ACLU of Nebraska is challenging the youth healthcare ban.

 ## Child Custody / Abuse